Continuous Inkjet (CIJ) Printer, Thermal Inkjet (TIJ) Printer, Thermal Transfer Overprinter (TTO), and Laser Printer

 Thermal transfer overprint systems consist of a resistor inside the print head that heats up the area of print and then transfers the ink to the product’s designated printing area.
 TTO uses a thermal printhead and a thermal ribbon to apply code for the flexible film.
 One important thing to understand when using TTO is it needs to touch the flexible packaging film or label to produce the code.

-To name few leading brands that offer TTO printing technology are Videojet, Markem Imaje, Domino Printing, and Lynx.
+To name a few leading brands that offer TTO printing technology are Videojet, Markem Imaje, Domino Printing, and Lynx.

 In contrast to TTO printers that are considered a contact coding technology, Laser coders are identified as non-contact coding technology, it works by altering the surface of the substrate through ablation, etching, or foaming.
 Laser markings are good at engraving information such as batch numbers, multiple lines of text, lot codes, logos, and 1D/2D bar barcodes.